 Is Lead harmful?

-Lead has damaging effects on our brains, central nervous systems, and heart.
-Lead can also affect the blood, kidney, liver and bones negatively.
-Particularly in children, Lead can have irreversible damage.
-The organs of children are not fully developed and that makes them more susceptible to injury from getting onto contact with Lead.
-In children, Lead causes intellectual disability and premature deaths.
+Lead has damaging effects on our brains, central nervous systems, and hearts.
+Lead can also negatively affect the blood, kidneys, liver, and bones.
+Specifically in children, lead can cause irreversible damage.
+Since children’s organs are not fully developed, they are more susceptible to injury from contact with lead.
+In children, lead can lead to intellectual disability and premature death.

-Children can get Lead into their body by putting their toys in their mouth, inhaling dust and paint fumes or drinking contaminated water.
-Water may be contaminated when old pipes corrode, break or leak.
-Adults who work with batteries, recycling, paint and other manufacturing plants may also breathe in lead.
+Children can ingest lead by putting their toys in their mouths, inhaling dust and paint fumes, or drinking contaminated water.
+Water may become contaminated when old pipes corrode, break, or leak.
+Also, adults who work with batteries, recycling, paint, and in manufacturing plants may be exposed to lead through inhalation.

 What are the symptoms of Lead poisoning in children?

-Headaches, poor appetite, anxiety, stomach pain and irritability are all symptoms of Lead poisoning.
-The problem here is that these symptoms are not specific to lead poisoning alone and sometimes may be ignored until it is too late.
+Headaches, poor appetite, anxiety, stomach pain, and irritability are all symptoms of lead poisoning.
+However, these symptoms are not specific to lead poisoning alone and may sometimes be ignored until it is too late

 How can a person avoid Lead?

-Protective gear must be used when adults work in gardens, manufacturing plants and construction sites.
-Gloves, respiratory masks and the like are all important things to use.
-Children should avoid chewing on plastic and metal objects, and avoid construction, building, renovation and demolition areas where there is a lot of particulate matter in the air.
-Wash hands often.
+Children should avoid chewing on plastic and metal objects and should stay away from construction, building, renovation, and demolition areas where there is a lot of particulate matter in the air.

-It is also important that you support regulations by your government to reduce the use of lead in paint products.
-Support your government to test drinking water regularly and to ensure that all construction, manufacturing and waste management plants do their work with best practice policy
+It’s important to support government regulations aimed at reducing the use of lead in paint products.
+Additionally, it’s crucial to support regular testing of drinking water and to ensure that all construction, manufacturing, and waste management plants adhere to best practices and policies.

 What can a person do if he has been in contact with Lead

-In many countries, a Lead test for children is required for all parents.
-If you suspect that a child has been in contact with Lead, let your health care official (doctors or nurse) know immediately.
-They will do a blood test and let you know what to do.
+In many countries, a lead test for children is required for all parents.
+If you suspect that a child has been in contact with lead, inform your healthcare provider (doctors or nurses) immediately.
+They will conduct a blood test and provide guidance on what to do.

-You should also look around your home and see if there is paint wearing off on walls, or cracks on the walls.
-Remember that home repairs such as sanding, scraping and painting can make dangerous lead dust.
-Wipe and clean up all dust in your home regularly.
+You should also inspect your home for any signs of paint wearing off the walls or cracks.
+Keep in mind that home repairs such as sanding, scraping, and painting can create hazardous lead dust.
+Ensure to regularly wipe and clean up all dust in your home.

 References Lead Poisoning: http://www.cdc.gov/nceh/lead/tools/5things.pdf Lead factsheet: http://www.nclabor.com/osha/etta/A_to_Z_Topics/lead.pdf Lead, the silent killer stalks Kenya’s paint industry